-For excellence in management of computer systems, hardware, and software development projects, including the IBM System/360, which revolutionized the computer industry.
+For excellence in management of computer hardware and software development projects, particularly for the IBM System/360 that revolutionized the computer industry.

 Bob Evans was born in Grand Island, Nebraska, in 1927.
 He received a B.S. in engineering from Iowa State University (1951).